 2) If an underlying illness causes tooth decay or gum disease, or

-3) To remove teeth as treatment of an illness which is not gum disease or tooth decay.
+3) To remove teeth as treatment of an illness which is not gum disease or tooth decay

 John Lewis Money, John Lewis Finance and John Lewis Insurance are trading names of John Lewis plc.
 Registered office: 1 Drummond Gate, Pimlico, London SW1V 2QQ.
-Registered in England and Wales (company number: 233462).
+Registered in England and Wales (Registered company number: 233462).

-John Lewis plc is an appointed representative (firm reference number: 416011) of Royal & Sun Alliance Insurance Ltd.
+John Lewis plc is an appointed representative (Financial Conduct Authority number 416011) of Royal & Sun Alliance Insurance Ltd.

-John Lewis Pet Insurance is underwritten by Royal & Sun Alliance Insurance Ltd (company number: 93792).
-Registered in England and Wales.
-Registered office: St. Mark's Court, Chart Way, Horsham, West Sussex, RH12 1XL.
-Authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority (firm reference number: 202323).
+John Lewis Pet Insurance is underwritten by Royal & Sun Alliance Insurance Ltd (No: 93792).
+Registered in England and Wales at St. Mark's Court, Chart Way, Horsham, West Sussex, RH12 1XL.
+Authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority (Financial Services Register No: 202323).

-Copyright © John Lewis plc 2001 - 2024
+Copyright © John Lewis plc 2001 - 2025

 Back to top